Your Wife Is Not Your Best Friend. Thinking She Is Can Kill Your Marriage.

 Drawing a distinction between friendship and marriage is important for the success of the latter, experts warn.

 Think your wife is your best friend?
 You’re wrong.
 It doesn’t mean your marriage isn’t wonderful — it’s just a recognition that friendship and marriage, while they share key areas of overlap, are fundamentally different relationships.
-Conflating the two can cause far more problems for your marriage than your friendships, experts warn.
+Experts warn that conflating the two can cause far more problems for your marriage than your friendships.

 “In most cases our friends do not live with us, are not financially, legally, relationally entwined with us.
 Our friends are attached to us because they want to, when they want to,” says marriage and family therapist Carrie Krawiec of the Birmingham Maple Clinic.
 “They have volition and empowerment to leave or at least take space from us when necessary.
 Our partners are connected to our homes, family, schedules, life.”

 It makes sense that marriage and friendship might be conflated.
 It’s well-documented that marriage is good for individual health, well-being, and longevity, and the same is true for friendship.
 Married people also tend to rely less on friendships than single people do.
 But that’s not because their spouses have stepped into the best friend role — it’s because everyone else has.

 “When married, you also have each other’s parents and siblings as sources of support — or even children,” Krawiec explains.
 “Married people tend to have a broader pool of potential supports.”